-Drag and drop any invoice PDF onto the tool — supplier invoices, purchase orders, receipts.
-Digital PDFs work best; the paid tier handles scanned documents too.
+Drag and drop any invoice PDF into the browser demo - supplier invoices, purchase orders, receipts.
+If the workflow fits, the developer plan and API take it further.

 Useful Patch identifies supplier details, invoice number, line items, quantities, unit prices, VAT, and totals automatically.
-No template setup, no field mapping.
+The API adds repeatable production access and mapping options.

 Click download and get a clean CSV file.
 Double-click to open in Excel - data lands in the right columns, ready for your accounts payable workflow.